JetBrains/teamcity-documentation/topics/teamcity-monitoring-and-diagnostics.md

 The `<TeamCity_server_URL>/app/metrics` endpoint provides the metrics in a [Prometheus](https://prometheus.io/) format, ready for importing to monitoring solutions with a Prometheus support (for example, to [Grafana](https://grafana.com/)).
 Note that server metrics can be obtained only by a user with the "_View usage statistics_" permission.

-> Make sure to also read [the blog post](https://blog.jetbrains.com/teamcity/2022/06/monitoring-teamcity-server-health/) about metrics which can be used to monitor TeamCity server health.
+> Make sure to also read [the blog post](https://blog.jetbrains.com/teamcity/2022/06/monitoring-teamcity-server-health/) about metrics which can be used to monitor TeamCity server health

-The `experimental` tag for metrics is not reported starting TeamCity 2022.12.
-The `?experimental=true` URL parameter for metrics in the Prometheus format still works, and some of the metrics still have the experimental status.
+Some metrics are marked as experimental which means that we do not provide support for them and they will likely change in the future TeamCity versions.
+To get experimental metrics in the Prometheus format, add the `?experimental=true` parameter to the URL.
 If you find any of the experimental metrics useful and would want them to be graduated to the supported metrics, let us know via our [support channel](feedback.md).

 ## Server Logs